-- a.
-This Protocol shall enter into force on the date on which the Agency receives from Seychelles written notification that Seychelles' statutory and/or constitutional requirements for entry into force have been met. - b.
-Seychelles may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
+This Protocol shall enter into force upon signature by the representatives of Palau and the Agency.
 The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.